ppresto/AKS-Sandbox/mongodb-ent/README.md

 ```

 ## AKS - Create Standalone Mongo DB (No PVC)
+This is the quick start

+### Update secrets.yaml with your docker login
 To pull down your docker image you need to allow K8 to login to your docker repo.
 To do this locally we are putting a reference to our docker creds into a k8 secret and referencing this in our statefulset.
 To create a k8 secret using your docker creds try the following:
 ```
 docker login